ballerina-platform/module-ballerina-yaml/README.md

 | !!seq    | `ballerina.lang.array`  |
 | !!map    | `ballerina.lang.map`    |

-In addition to the `Fail Safe Schema` the `JSON Schema` defines the following tags to enable basic JSON support.
-The `Core Schema` is an extension of the `JSON Schema` that supports the same tags as the latter with more human-readable notations.
+In addition to the `Fail Safe Schema`, the `JSON Schema` defines the following tags to enable basic JSON support.
+The `Core Schema` is an extension of the `JSON Schema` that supports the same tags with more human-readable notations.

 | YAML Tag | Ballerina Data Type      |
 | -------- | ------------------------ |